 Intermediate fly lines are designed to fish in the top layers of water.
-Effectively a very slow sinking line so if left long enough an intermediate line will sink to the bottom. ideal for avoiding surface wake on calm days and in shllow water or to prevent surface drag on the line on rougher windy days.
+Effectively a very slow sinking line so if left long enough an intermediate line will sink to the bottom.
+Ideal for avoiding surface wake on calm days and in shallow water or to prevent surface drag on the line on rougher windy days.

-Sinking fly lines come in a variety of sinking densities from slow sinking (di2) which sink at around 2 inches per second right through to the ultra fast sinking (Di8) line which sinks at 8 inches per second. a sinkinf line will help you get your fly down to the dept that the fish are feeding at.
-So the deeper the fish are the quicker the sink rate.
+Sinking fly lines come in a variety of sinking densities from slow sinking (di2) which sink at around 2 inches per second right through to the ultra fast sinking (Di8) line which sinks at 8 inches per second.
+A sinking line will help you get your fly down to the depth that the fish are feeding at.
+So the deeper the fish are, the quicker the sink rate.

 The fly line’s performance (presentation and distance) is achieved via the taper of the line and thickness of the weighted section of the line (see chart).